Flamenco Beach is ranked among the top beaches in the world for a reason: calm, shallow, crystal-clear water, soft sand, and vivid turquoise water.

 How to Get to Culebra

-You have two main ways to get to Culebra: the ferry (cheaper) or a small plane (faster).
+You have two main ways to reach Culebra: ferry or small plane.

 | Option | From | Duration | Notes |